2005 anti-Japanese demonstrations: Mainland China

 Anti-Japanese march in Guangzhou on April 10, 2005.

-In March 2005, demonstrations were organized in several cities in the People's Republic of China, including Chongqing, Guangzhou, Shenzhen, Zhengzhou, Shenyang, Ningbo, Harbin, Chengdu, Luoyang, Qingdao, Changsha, Hefei, Beijing, Wuhan, Fuzhou, Hangzhou and Shanghai.
+In March 2005, demonstrations were organized in several cities in the People's Republic of China (PRC), including Chongqing, Guangzhou, Shenzhen, Zhengzhou, Shenyang, Ningbo, Harbin, Chengdu, Luoyang, Qingdao, Changsha, Hefei, Beijing, Wuhan, Fuzhou, Hangzhou and Shanghai.
 In some cases, demonstrators attacked and damaged Japanese embassies, consulates, supermarkets, restaurants (mostly franchise businesses owned by Chinese) as well as people, prompting the Japanese government to demand an apology and compensation for damages.

 The official PRC attitude towards the demonstrations is considered by foreign observers as enigmatic.
 On the one hand, the government allowed the demonstrations to occur in the first place.
 While the PRC policed the protests, some observers believe that measures to rein in the violence and property damage were deliberately ineffective.
 However, the PRC has only indirectly reported the current protests in state-owned media, withholding coverage from a national audience.
 State-owned media in the PRC nevertheless carried extensive coverage of anti-Japanese demonstrations in South Korea, as well as distant but related events, such as the European commemoration of the liberation of the Buchenwald concentration camp.
 Internet censorship has been extended to subjects related to the protests.
 Many universities prohibited students from coming onto or leaving the campus.
 Mass transit systems in close proximity to protest rally points were shut down.
 However, this policy was contradicted in several cities, including Beijing, where city buses were used by the municipal authorities to ferry students into the protests.
 Students at Tsinghua and Peking Universities also reported receiving phone calls from university authorities encouraging them to demonstrate.
 In the second half of April 2005, the People's Daily published several articles to calm down the protesters, and the Ministry of Public Security declared that "unauthorized marches were illegal".